 HIIT elliptical trainer exercise ( FAT LOSS)

-So this High intensity interval training exercise for the eliptical machine is pretty much the same as you would do on a treadmill.
+So this high-intensity interval training exercise for the elliptical machine is pretty much the same as you would do on a treadmill.

 - Start off at a moderate speed for 3-5 minutes